 Canberra cannabis breakthrough: A sign of change or just hot air?

-Written on the 26 September 2019 by Matt Ogg & David Simmons
+26 September 2019, Written by Matt Ogg & David Simmons

 The majority of leading ASX-listed cannabis stocks rose in value this morning after the Australian Capital Territory (ACT) passed a bill yesterday to legalise the possession, consumption and cultivation of cannabis for recreational use.